Our specialties > Spousal Support

-When it comes to the Law, marriage is viewed as an equal economic partnership.
-Therefore, upon separation or divorce, matters of support are one of the issues upon which the separating couple must agree or seek legal resolution for.
-The higher earning spouse may be responsible for paying spousal support to the lower earning spouse until the lower earning spouse becomes self sufficient.
+In Law, marriage is viewed as an equal economic partnership.
+Therefore, upon separation or divorce, if spousal support is applicable it is one of the issues that the separating couple must agree to or seek legal resolution for.
+The higher earning spouse may become responsible for paying spousal support to the lower earning spouse until the lower earning spouse becomes self-sufficient.
+The amount of spousal support is determined by referring to the Spousal Support guidelines (“SSAG”), which is just that … a guideline.
+A couple’s specific circumstance then weighs in to increase or decrease the amount provided by the guidelines.
 The law presumes that the lower earning spouse will work toward financial self-sufficiency and that he or she will do so in a reasonable time.
 Reality does not always follow this script!
 Child support, special expenses and debt remaining from the marriage further complicate this issue.

 Experienced counsel is needed to navigate this issue.
-In over 25 years of practice, we at Sterling Law have learned to present your case and how to read into potential complications before they happen.
+In over 30 years of practice, we at Sterling Law know how to effectively present your case and navigate potential complications before they happen.
 We understand that when it comes to living after separation or divorce, it is easier said than done.
 Let us help you to secure the best possible outcome.

 Spousal support is calculated based on various factors, including the length of the marriage or relationship, the income and earning potential of each spouse, the roles each spouse played during the marriage, and the needs of the recipient spouse.
 There is no set formula for calculating spousal support, and the amount and duration of support vary depending on the individual circumstances of each case.
 To get a clearer understanding of how it is calculated, talk to one of our lawyers at Sterling Law.